§ 5001C Definitions.

 For purposes of this chapter:

-(1) "Commercial entity'' means a corporation, business trust, estate, trust, partnership, limited partnership, limited liability partnership, limited liability company, association, organization, joint venture, or other legal entity, whether or not for profit.
+(1) "Commercial entity'' means a corporation, business trust, estate, trust, partnership, limited partnership, limited liability partnership, limited liability company, association, organization, joint venture, or other legal entity, whether or not for profit, that transacts business in this State.
+For the purposes of this paragraph, "transacts business in this State'' means the course or practice of carrying on any business activity in this State and includes the solicitation of business or orders in this State.

 (2) "Consumer'' means an individual who enters into a transaction primarily for personal, family, or household purposes except employees.